 Paul Matzko — Impolitic’s resident libertarian — is a Ph.D.-trained historian, with a specialization in the intersection of religion and politics in twentieth-century America.
 He’s currently hard at work on his first book, which examines the most successful episode of state censorship since the Second Red Scare: the Kennedy and Johnson administrations’ largely-forgotten efforts to suppress right-wing radio in the 1960s.
 A native of Greenville, SC, Paul now lives in central New Jersey.
 He blogs at paulmatzko.com and tweets at @PMatzko.

-Sean Trainor — Impolitic’s socialist in residence — teaches history and writing at the University of Florida.
+Sean Trainor — Impolitic’s socialist in residence — teaches writing at the University of Florida.
 An occasional freelance journalist (when his teaching schedule permits), Sean’s writing has appeared in The Atlantic, TIME, Salon, The Chronicle of Higher Education, The Gainesville Sun, and many other publications.
-In his adopted hometown of Gainesville, FL, he is a member of the city’s fledgling chapter of Socialist Alternative and is currently involved in campaigns to unionize Gainesville workers, restore voting rights to non-violent ex-felons in the state of Florida, and guarantee a living wage for employees of the city’s ten largest employers.
-He blogs at seantrainor.org and tweets at @ess_trainor.
+He serves as a union officer for the United Faculty of Florida (University of Florida chapter) and a board member for the Alachua County Labor Coalition.
+He’s also one of the founding members of the Gainesville, FL branch of Socialist Alternative.
+He (occasionally) blogs at seantrainor.org and tweets at @ess_trainor.

 Paul and Sean met as history graduate students at the Pennsylvania State University in 2010.
 They’ve been arguing about politics ever since.